D76X/Loggers/Notes/SemanticLogging.md

 Out-of-process and in-process set-ups can be used in conjuction if so desired.

+For Windows based applications such WPF applications, ASP.NET, ASP.NET Core applications which may use the in-process set up it is necessary to modify the property of the project in order to force a console shell to run on start-up.
+In the project properties in the Application tab set the Output type to console.

 ***

 ### Semantic Logging Service out-of-process set-up and usage